Sustainable Development of Ribes, Aronia – Elderberry as Commerical Crops in the Northeast

 h.
 A series of list serves exists for the Ribes industry.

 i.
 A new pruning and training system for fresh Ribes production was uncovered while in Europe working on the gooseberry standards project.
 This system simplifies pruning and results in a higher quality crop.
-It has been adopted by at least 5 farms in the NE.

 j.
 CA storage for gooseberries and currants can result in holding time of up to 8 months.
 This is a useful marketing tool for the new crop.
 We have gathered the initial information on the procedures, but would like to improve with additional cooperative research this summer.